-For a more in-depth discussion of shared workspaces see 4.4 "Creating and managing shared workspaces" on page 63 and 4.5 "Workspace membership" on page 67.
+For a more in-depth discussion of shared workspaces see 4.1 "Creating and managing shared workspaces" on page 73.

 Note: Don't confuse workspaces and communities.
 When starting work with BSCW, you will most probably want to create a workspace and not a community.
 Communities are meant to accommodate very large groups of users with shared interests and have their specific limitations as far as access rights are concerned.